dyl029644/FSIWsim/README.md

 9. “parallel”: Logical, whether to use parallel processing (default: TRUE)

-10. “n_core”: Number of cores to use for parallel processing.
+10. “n_cores”: Number of cores to use for parallel processing.
 If NULL, uses total cores - 2 (default: NULL)

 ## Workflow for the calculating similarity between experimental MS/MS spectra and reference database spectra through FSIWsim